 Role-switching

-Hare’s (1999) research in small group communication looks at the development of roles in workplace environments where an individual’s role may be consistent over time.
-However, the author notes that roles develop where the individual is able to maintain several roles in the workplace due to their experiences and previous interactions (Hare, 2003).
-The development of these roles, within the environment, brings to light the process of role development within organizations.
-Hospital chaplains, in their role, develop several roles through their workplace interactions.
-Who they are to patients is different from whom they are to their medical coworkers, hospital administrators, or community workers.
-Their roles change with each interaction, and their interactions can change several times in a day.
+Hare’s (1999) research in small group communication looked at the development of roles in workplace environments where an individual’s role may be consistent over time.
+However, the author noted that roles developed where the individual maintained several roles in the workplace due to their experiences and previous interactions (Hare, 2003).
+The way these roles unfolded brought to light the process of role development within organizations.
+Role differentiation, a strategy for individuals managing multiple roles to keep up with responsibilities, referred a person’s ability to know when to switch from one role to the expectations of another (Hare, 2003).
+Overall, Hare’s (2003) research on organizational roles labeled this process of switching roles as a drama-based performance, similar to an actor playing several different characters in a play.

-For individuals managing multiple roles, the strategy for keeping up with responsibilities is role differentiation, which refers a person’s ability to know when to switch from one role to the expectations of another (Hare, 2003).
-For the hospital chaplain, this concept may be a natural occurrence as they interact with different departments, in any combination, each day.
-In other words, they see the ability to manage switching from one role to another as a regular occurrence.
-Each day on the job, chaplains face a new set of challenges and people with whom to interact.
-This means that they will need to adjust to each person’s set of expectations and adjust to the appropriate role.
-Hare’s (2003) research on organizational roles refers to this process as a drama-based performance that takes place, similar to an actor playing several different characters in a play.

 Leaders who switched roles often developed their initial roles from daily contact with others in the workplace (Griffen, 2002).
-These workplace encounters allow for individuals to have their roles emerge from interdependency on others in the environment.
-These individuals are able to use their coworker interactions to characterize how they should behave and what their role is within that environment.
-Griffin’s research looked at organizational leaders who switched between leader and follower on different tasks.
+These workplace encounters allowed individuals’ roles to emerge from interdependency on others in the environment.
+These individuals used their coworker interactions to characterize how they should behave and what their contextual role.
 As the roles switched, the negotiation of the leaders’ behaviors and communication changed (2002).
-Similarly, hospital chaplains go through a process of adjustment to function properly.
-As their role changes between patients, medical coworkers, administrators, and community partners, they must negotiate their behaviors to fit the proper situational interaction.

-The organization would benefit from a leader’s ability to switch roles properly when dealing with others (Sheard & Kakabadse, 2005).
+Organizations benefited from a leader’s ability to switch roles properly when dealing with others (Sheard & Kakabadse, 2005).
 Benefits included better relationships, productivity, and decision-making skills.
-Although leaders were used in the study to show how management would benefit, this research study is focused on understanding how individuals who are in non-leadership roles function in the process of switching roles.
-Hospital chaplains are not considered official “leaders” in their organization, however they are considered contributors to the spiritual leadership that takes place (Wittenberg-Lyles, Oliver, Demiris, Baldwin, & Regehr, 2008).
+Hospital chaplains, considered official “leaders” in their organization, contributed to the spiritual leadership that takes place (Wittenberg-Lyles, et al., 2008).